secureblue/secureblue.github.io/content/POSTINSTALL-README.md

 - use libvirt: `libvirt`
 - use `adb` and `fastboot`: `plugdev`
 - use systemwide flatpaks: `flatpak`

-> [!NOTE]
+- use usbguard: `usbguard`

-> You don't need to login using your wheel user to use it for privileged operations.
-When logged in as your non-wheel user, polkit will prompt you to authenticate as your wheel user as needed, or when requested by calling `run0`.
+{% include alert.html type='note' content='You don't need to login using your wheel user to use it for privileged operations.
+When logged in as your non-wheel user, polkit will prompt you to authenticate as your wheel user as needed, or when requested by calling <code>run0</code>.' %}

 ## Setup system DNS
 {: #dns}